Why Your Amigurumi Looks Weird: A Crochet Pattern Autopsy

 Why does my head look like a hexagon instead of a circle?

-Can I wash my amigurumi if I use these "sculpting" techniques?
+Can I wash my amigurumi if I use these sculpting techniques?

 Is safety eye placement permanent?